-Chateau with 13 bedrooms, 24 bathrooms and swimming pool in Montjoi, the South of France
+Chateau with 13 bedrooms, 11 bathrooms and private pool in Montjoi, the South of France

 Chateau to rent in Montjoi, the South of France